trivedipankaj/gologger/README.md

 # gologger
  An asynchronous kafka logger with channel-based ring buffer in golang
  * uses https://github.com/Shopify/sarama for interacting with Kafka
+ * uses msgpack to encode logs to send it over kafka
 ## Installation

 ```